Zedris/DoiteAuras/README.md

 ## Features
 - Able to track an ability, buff, debuff and/or item
+- Player buffs/debuffs visible beyond the visible cap (32)
 - Import/export functions to share UI profiles
 - Custom conditions (~50) to align when to show/hide icons
-- Custom "and/or () logic" builder for a more precise conditioning
+- Custom "and/or () logic" extra conditional builder for a more precise tracking
-- Custom dynamic time-tracking system for auras on the target
+- Custom dynamic time-tracking and ownership system for auras on the target
 - Custom icon glow visual effect, inspired by later clients
 - Custom animations for "soon of CD" (abilities)
-- Custom dynamic grouping system, collapsing towards a relative point
+- Custom dynamic and static grouping system, collapsing towards a relative point or fixed
 - More to come.. _(bars, mouseover support, more features, setting options, skins)_

 ## Tutorial & How-to instructions